 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

-But, are Chick-fil-A potato waffle fries healthy?
 On their own, Chick-fil-A fries are not healthy because they do not provide a balanced source of nutrients.
 However, all foods can be enjoyed in moderation as part of an overall balanced diet.
-With other foods, fries can be part of a healthy meal.
+With other healthy foods, fries can be part of a healthy meal.

 This isn’t unique to Chick-Fil-A either as often the dressing for your favorite salad or the dips for your fries can be more unhealthy than the food you are considering eating.